 • Your project should relate to something related to machine learning.
 I give a few ideas below, but I encourage you to be creative.
 Feel free to ask me if your idea is appropriate.
-Find something that you're excited about and interested in since you'll be working on this for the rest of the semester!
+Find something that you're excited about and interested in since you'll be working on this for the three weeks!

 - Your project must include a solid experimental examination.
-For example, if you implement a classification algorithm, I would expect to see optimization of hyperparameters (on the development set), an evaluation on at least one data set and a brief analysis of the model learned (e.g. looking at the weights of a linear model). - Your project should be in a pair or group of three.
+For example, if you implement a classification algorithm, I would expect to see optimization of hyperparameters (on the development set), an evaluation on at least one data set and a brief analysis of the model learned (e.g. looking at the weights of a linear model). - You may not use the Titanic dataset for experimentation.
+You can use the wine dataset of find another dataset. - Your project should be in a pair or group of three.
 If you'd like to do it solo or in a group of four, please come talk to me.